Other

 Every good friend starts as a stranger.

 You might think human connection relies on deep, meaningful relationships.
-That’s true but how connected we feel is also shaped in smaller ways, like a quick joke with a delivery person, a familiar nod on your morning walk, a few friendly words with a cashier.
+While in many instances that holds true, how connected we feel is also shaped in smaller ways, like a quick joke with a delivery person, a familiar nod on your morning walk, or a few friendly words with a cashier.

 Researchers call these kinds of outer circle relationships “weak ties,” and suggest they can improve happiness.
 Moments of small talk may be brief, but they can soften the edges of a busy day and over time, they help a community feel more like a place you belong.